 Five must-have portable networking tools.
 Add these apps to your portable toolkit for network troubleshooting, monitoring, and management.

 In a previous post on jperf, I wrote about using jperf to check network performance.
 In a later post, I mentioned using filters on Wireshark to analyze traffic.
 Combining jperf with Wireshark gives you (respectively) a tool to simulate network traffic and a tool to probe and capture what is taking place on the network whilst the simulation is running.
+This post gives a short example on how to use both tools.
+First a brief recap: jperf needs two computers: one to act as the server and one as the client.
 Proving the Network is Not the Problem With iperf.
 When an application fails to perform as expected, the network is often the first thing blamed.